umd-byob/presentations/presentations/README.md

-Bring Your Own Bioinformatics - Presentations
+Bring Your Own Bioinformatics: Presentations
 =============================================

 This folder contains materials relating to presentations given at BYOB.
 This